-Our next hosting week for the INTERFAITH HOSPITALITY NETWORK of ATHENS begins on Sunday, October 7 and continues daily through Saturday, October 13.
+Several weeks each year, we host guests from Family Promise of Athens for the INTERFAITH HOSPITALITY NETWORK of ATHENS.
 A number of volunteers are needed to serve with this vital ministry.
-Whether you’d prefer to serve as an evening host, make a meal, or simply help with set up, we invite you to consider volunteering for this week.
+Whether you’d prefer to serve as an evening host, make a meal, or simply help with set up, we invite you to consider volunteering for our next hosting week.
 New volunteers will be paired with someone with experience.
-Sign up online or contact Heather Swank to sign up for the job of your choice.
+For the March 7-14 hosting week, guests will be housed at Milledge Avenue Baptist Church..

 Athens Area Community Food Bank